Jaymon/que/README.md

 Slice and dice html on the command line using CSS selectors.

+## How does it work?

+Que's selection string has a left and a right side separated by `->`, the left is the selection and the right is the output.
+So If I wanted to select all the `A` tags that had the class `foobar`, I could do this:

+    a.foobar

+The left selection side uses [CSS Selector syntax](https://www.w3schools.com/cssref/css_selectors.php).
+And if I wanted to output the actual urls from the selected `A` tags I would use the right side:

+    a.foobar->href

+That tells me to select all `A` tags with the class `foobar` and output the `href` attribute.

 ## Quick start

 Let's say you want to grab all the links on **http://example.com/foo/bar**: